sharemind-sdk/auction-demo/README.md

 kinds, but for now you can mostly ignore that, because we use only one protection domain kind: `shared3p`.

-By the way `shared3p` means that data is secret shared between 3 parties and the cryptographic protocols are secure in the passive (_honest-but-curious_) security model.
+By the way, `shared3p` means that data is secret shared between 3 parties and the cryptographic protocols are secure in the passive (_honest-but-curious_) security model.

 The main entry point of the program is called `main` just like in C, however the arguments to the SecreC program are not given as parameters of `main`, but they can be obtained using the `argument(string)` function.

-At first we establish connection to the Redis server by using the `keydb_connect(string)` function.
+First we establish connection to the Redis server by using the `keydb_connect(string)` function.
 Note that the name *dbhost* must match the name in the mod\_keydb configuration file.

-Next we declare a private variable `b` of security domain `pd_shared3p` and type `uint` that is short for `uint64`, which is a 64-bit unsigned integer.
+Next we declare a private variable `b` of the security domain `pd_shared3p` and type `uint` that is short for `uint64`, which is a 64-bit unsigned integer.
 In the same line we assign the variable with the argument named "bid" that is provided by the runner of the SecreC program.

-Then we store the private data to the Redis database under the key "a", that means we store it as Alice's bid.
+Then we store the private data to the Redis database under the key "a", this means we store it as Alice's bid.

-In the end we close the connection to Redis, but this is actually not needed in this specific example, because the program is finished and the resources get freed anyway.
+Lastly we close the connection to Redis, but this is actually not needed in this specific example, because the program is finished and the resources get freed anyway.